hai-vr/documentation/docs/products/auto-reset-osc-config.md

 ## When to use this tool?

-*Auto-remove OSC config* is meant to be used by OSC users (face tracking, connected objects, special overlays, and other tricks).
+*Auto-reset OSC config* is meant to be used by OSC users (face tracking, connected objects, special overlays, and other tricks).

 When the avatar is loaded for the first time, VRChat generates a JSON file located in `/Users/{windowsUser}/AppData/LocalLow/VRChat/VRChat/OSC/{userId}/Avatars/{avatarId}.json`